GST on TV (Television) in India 2025: Latest Rates, HSN Code and Price Impact

 For purchases made within a single state, the GST is split equally between CGST and SGST.
 In the case of sales across state lines, IGST is levied instead.
 This system eliminates the overlap of previous taxes and simplifies compliance for businesses and pricing for consumers.

-Impact of GST on TV prices
+Impact of GST reform on the television market

 Factors affecting GST on TV